 Sobha, which means sunshine in Sanskrit, is the ex-wife of a retired draftsman from the Illinois Department of Transportation, Butch Williams.
 Sobha is also a paddlewheel boat that he made entirely from reused materials!
 It is a piece of luxury with a shower, a kitchen, a Jaccuzzi and two wells from which fishing can be done!

 The cherry wood that has gone into the boat’s hull comes from the home of an auto dealer from Springfield.
 The oak wood used is from the home of Butch’s grandmother!
-The tin roof was salvaged from a Beardstown funeral home that was badly damaged in a fire incident and an Oscar Mayer meatpacking plant discarded the pulleys which the boat utilized
+The tin roof took its parts from a Beardstown funeral home.
+This home took a look of the damage fire incident and an Oscar Mayer meatpacking plant discarded the pulleys which the boat uses now.

-As if that is not enough, the boat is powered by a track engine which a friend discarded.
+As if that is not enough, the boat obtains its power using a track engine which was also not in working order before.
 This GM diesel engine generates a 125 hp thrust for the boat.
 Another friend from the American Sternwheel Association gave the main components for the paddlewheel.
 The 74-foot boat took more than 9 years to design and construct and has thrown light on how trash could be resurrected into practical utilities.

 Ray Young, a resident of Southern California, has drawn inspiration from a famous yacht architect and designer, Karl Stambaugh, in designing the Island Queen.
-The 21-foot boat has been made from reused mahogany and it sports bamboo interiors.
+The 21-foot boat consists of waste mahogany and it sports bamboo interiors.
 The boat has a plank hull which consists of painted mahogany joined with construction grade plywood by epoxy.
 It has no screws or through-hull fittings at all!

 Bamboo has been a great natural find!
 It is durable and since the bamboo grasses grow at a rapid rate, it is renewable too.
 This sustainable bamboo has been utilized in making the beautiful interiors which are water-proof.
 The electric motor of the boat is a 48V system with another 12V system in place to handle the dome lights, the running lights, the stereo, the on-board vacuum cleaner and the flashlight.
 The boat easily cruises with 12 passengers at 6 knots.

-Bottles Up: First boat in Fiji to be made of plastic bottles
+3. Bottles Up: The First boat in Fiji

 Celebrating the victory of recycling bottles, Bottles Up is a small and cute boat owned by the employees of the Rain Tree Lodge in Fiji.
 It is special because it has been constituted entirely by plastic bottles (that would have otherwise gone into landfills) and a layer of foam held together strongly by glue.
 The owner of the eco backpacker’s hotel on Viti Levu island in Fiji claims that this is the first such boat in Fiji.
 That statement gladdens the heart that there are other such boats around the world too!